taksrules/taksrules/ReadME.md

 ## 🌟 Software Engineer | Tech Enthusiast | Lifelong Learner

 I'm a dedicated software engineer with a passion for creating impactful and user-centered digital experiences.
-My journey in tech is driven by curiosity, continuous learning, and a desire to build products that not only solve problems but also bring joy to users.
+My journey in tech is driven by curiosity, continuous learning, and a desire to build products that solve real-world problems.
 Currently, I'm advancing my Java skills and exploring new ways to make a difference in the tech space.

 - 🌍 **Location:** Harare, Zimbabwe
 - ✉️ **Contact:** [takura.mukaro@outlook.com](mailto:takura.mukaro@outlook.com)
 - 🧠 **Currently Learning:** Java (Java Certification in progress)
+- 🎓 **Academic Background:** Bachelor’s Degree in Computer Science
+- 📜 **Certifications:** *In Progress* - AWS Certified Cloud Practitioner
 - 🤝 **Looking to Collaborate On:** Machine Learning, Digital Image Processing, Web Development
 - ⚡ **Fun Fact:** I believe in teamwork and love to contribute to dynamic, innovative projects!